jum/caddy-docker-proxy-redis/README.md

 centers.
 Originally that was mostly nginx front ends to various locally installed applications, all supervised by systemd.
-Changing to caddy as the proxy server was a fresh breeze as the configuration got much simpler and there where no shell scripts needed any longer to update certificates with letsencrypt.
+Changing to caddy as the proxy server was a fresh breeze as the configuration got much simpler and there were no shell scripts needed any longer to update certificates with letsencrypt.
 Still a lot installed on each server, but simpler.